sabarishmogallapalli/stat107/README.md

 GitHub username at initialization time: sabarishmogallapalli

-Conducting hypothesis tests on the hello dataset.
+Hypothesis Tests: Conducting hypothesis tests on the hello dataset.